serundeputy/serundeputy-pelican/content/blog/?-A-Backdrop-CMS-Dev-Workflow-?.md

 <p>DevOps and Website development can be a daunting and sometimes fragile business.
 That is where best practices come into play.
 So when it came time to #redesign <em>serundeputy.io</em> I decided to take advantage of some of the best practices that Backdrop and Web Development at large have to offer.

 <ul style="margin-left: 577px;">
-	<li><a href="https://docs.lndo.io">Lando</a> ~ Lando is a free, open source and cross-platform local development environment tool built on Docker container technology.
+	<li><a href="https://docs.lndo.io">Lando</a> ~ Lando is a free, open  and cross-platform local development environment tool built on Docker container technology.
 It is the successor project to Kalabox.</li>
 	<li><a href="https://backdropcms.org">Backdrop CMS</a> Configuration Management ~ Manage site configuration in code.</li>
 	<li><a href="http://sass-lang.com/">SASS</a> ~ For quite sometime I've been slumming it with straight <span class="inline-code">css</span> here on <em>serundeputy.io</em>.
  So this was a welcome improvement.</li>